 Triton Pool definitions include an option to not enforce that each Triton instance be restricted to the Triton backends used by the first lease deployed on it.
 Enforcement is enabled by default because the mixing of Triton backends is discouraged due to issues with memory management.

 For example, a Triton instance is deployed with enforcement enabled.
 The first least deployed to the instance is an ensemble of two models; the first is a TensorFlow model, the second is a PyTorch model.
-The TensorFlow and PyTorch backends will each allocate as much memory as possible, effectively splitting the available memory between them.
+The TensorFlow and PyTorch backends each allocate as much memory as possible, effectively splitting the available memory between them.

 Enabling enforcement is recommended unless extensive testing with a restricted set of models has been done to ensure Triton instance stability.

 For example, a Triton Pool might define units in terms of “compute fraction” with each Triton instance being assigned a denominator value.
-For this example, we’ll assume each Triton instance is assigned a quota capacity of 8.
-Any lease assigned to this pool must specify what fraction of a while Triton instance the lease will consume.
+For this example, each Triton instance is assigned a quota capacity of 8.
+Any lease assigned to this pool must specify what fraction of a Triton instance the lease will consume.
 This is done by the lease’s quota value.

 TMS uses lease and pool quota values to determine how and where to place leases within a pool.
 TMS does not enforce any kind of resource utilization after a lease has been assigned to a Triton instance.

 It is important to test the quota consumption values of leases before creating them in a production environment.
 Undervaluing leases can lead to performance degradation, out of memory errors, and Triton instance instability.
-Overvaluing leases, while often safer, can leave hardware under utilized and potentially cause capacity issues due external processes being forced to wait for available AI cycles.
+Overvaluing leases, while often safer, can leave hardware under utilized and potentially cause capacity issues due to external processes being forced to wait for available AI cycles.